Canhui/canhui.github.io/_pages/about.md

 ---
 permalink: /
 #title: "Brief biography"
-title: "About me"
+#title: "About me"
-excerpt: "About me"
+#excerpt: "About me"
+title: "Biography"
+excerpt: "Biography"
 author_profile: true
 redirect_from:
   - /about/